Common Dog Health Problems

 - Inflammation - a local response to cellular injury accompanied by redness, swelling, heat, pain, and loss of function.

-- Inflammatory Bowel Disorders -IBD includes Inflammatory Bowel Syndrome ( IBS ), colitis, celiac disease, and ulcerative colitis.
+- Inflammatory Bowel Disorders - IBD includes Inflammatory Bowel Syndrome ( IBS ), colitis and ulcerative colitis.

 - Itching - an irritating sensation on the surface of the skin causing scratching.